Stock market today: Asian shares mixed, with most regional markets closed after Wall St ticks higher

 On Thursday, the S&P 500 rose 0.6% to 4,299.70.
 The Dow Jones Industrial Average added 0.3% to 33,666.34, and the Nasdaq composite gained 0.8%, to 13,201.28.

 A drop in oil prices took some heat off the stock market, a day after crude reached its highest price of the year.
-Early Friday, U.S. benchmark crude was up 19 cents at $91.90 per barrel.
+Early Friday, U.S. benchmark crude shed 2 cents to $91.69 per barrel.
 It declined nearly $2 on Thursday.

-Brent crude oil, the international standard, picked up 15 cents to $93.25 per barrel.
+Brent crude oil, the international standard, gave up 4 cents to $93.06 per barrel.

 Treasury yields also relaxed Thursday, giving stocks a breather, particularly Big Tech companies.